LLNL/axom/src/axom/sidre/docs/sphinx/group.rst

 A group can be moved or copied to another group.
 When a group is moved to another group, it is removed from its original parent and the group to which it is moved becomes its parent.
-This implies that the entire subtree of groups and giews within the moved group is moved as well and can no longer be accessed via the original parent group.
+This implies that the entire subtree of groups and views within the moved group is moved as well and can no longer be accessed via the original parent group.
 When a group is copied to another group, a copy of the entire group subtree rooted at the copied group is added to the group to which it is copied.
 A **shallow** copy is performed for the data in each view.
-SPecifically, a new view objects is created in the destination, but the data is shared by the original and new view.
+Specifically, a new view objects is created in the destination, but the data is shared by the original and new view.

 .. note:: ``View`` object copy operations perform **shallow** copies of the